Skip to main content

 Developer deploys a Policy

 Publish a reusable policy to the Newton registry with Rego logic, schema, and optional PolicyData dependencies.
 The policy is stored on IPFS and referenced by CID.
+See Deploying with CLI.

 2